SoumikDey1/ME_THESIS_WORK_SD/README.md

 1.5, and implementing 3-gram blocking.
 We have conducted training for each of the models (SEASON, BART, PEGASUS, and ProphetNet) throughout 10 epochs, employing a portion of the CNN/Dailymail and SAMSum datasets.

+Model-generated summaries and evaluation metric results are available in the output folder.